 Blockchain: A blockchain is a digital record of transactions.
 The name comes from its structure, in which individual records, called blocks, are linked together in a single list, called a chain.
 Blockchains are used for recording transactions made with cryptocurrencies, such as Bitcoin, and have many other applications.

-Blog: An online platform for a person, group or people or a company to publish written content accompanied by images and/or videos.
+Blog: An online platform for a person, group, people, or company to publish written content accompanied by images and/or videos.

 Blogger: An person who generates content for blogs, either personal or professional.

-Bounce Rate: this performance metric is essentially how long people stay on your website before leaving (bouncing).
-If you have a high bounce rate, that means users are leaving without interacting with your content which may be because your website is taking too long to load or the content you have doesn’t feel relevant to them.
-Your website’s SEO will be dinged for having a high bounce rate too.
+Bounce Rate: this performance metric is how long people stay on your website before leaving (bouncing).
+If you have a high bounce rate, that means users are leaving without interacting with your content, possibly because your website is taking too long to load or your content doesn’t feel relevant to them.
+Your website’s SEO will also be dinged for having a high bounce rate.

 Brand Awareness: The extent or level to which a potential consumer can recall and identify a particular product or service.
-Increased brand awareness is one of the two customary important goals for a digital advertising campaign (the other being a conversion of some kind).
+Increased brand awareness is one of the two crucial goals for a digital advertising campaign (the other being a conversion of some kind).

 Breadcrumbs: A navigation trail on a website that allows you to see where the current page is in the hierarchy/structure.

-Broken Links: Links to pages which no longer exist or have been moved to a different URL without redirection.
+Broken Links: Links to pages that no longer exist or have been moved to a different URL without redirection.
 These links usually serve pages with the “404 error” message.

 C

-Cache: Serves static versions of dynamic web pages to reduce server load, bandwidth and increase page speed.
+Cache: Serves static versions of dynamic web pages to reduce server load and bandwidth and increase page speed.

-Call to Action (CTA): A phrase included within an ad, or a graphic element such as a button, which invites the audience to take a certain action.
+Call to Action (CTA): A phrase included within an ad, or a graphic element, such as a button, invites the audience to take a specific action.

-Cascading Style Sheets (CSS): A web language used to apply styles to web elements such as font size, color, background & alignment.
+Cascading Style Sheets (CSS): A web language that applies styles to web elements such as font size, color, background & alignment.

 Categories: Ways to organize content on a site, especially blogs.
-This can help with SEO results as well by including main keywords in the category titles and URL structure.
+This can also help with SEO results by including main keywords in the category titles and URL structure.

 Citation: Mention of your business name or address on another web page, with or without a backlink.

 Clean Code: All websites are written with code.
-Clean code just means that the code is streamlined and organized, making it easier for search engines to crawl it.
+Clean code means it is streamlined and organized, making it easier for search engines to crawl it.

-Click-Thru Rate (CTR): The percentage of people who actually click on a link after seeing it.
+Click-Thru Rate (CTR): The percentage of people who click on a link after seeing it.

 Click Type: there are different ways in which a user may click an ad or organic result in search engines.
 The most commonly known click type is the headline.
-Within organic search engine results pages (SERPs), there is ‘jump-to’ link that enables users to get to specific pages or sections of a page quicker.
-With ads, there are Sitelink extensions– which are another form of a click type.
+Within organic search engine results pages (SERPs), a ‘jump-to’ link enables users to get to specific pages or sections of a page quicker.
+With ads, there are Sitelink extensions, another form of a click type.

-Confidence Intervals: this concept is useful in making valid design decisions based on quantitative user research data.
-Entire users are the entire population; we then take a sample, or participants of a study, and find the sample value.
-For example, this can be 4 minutes to complete a user task.
-We took the sample because we can’t test the whole population.
-By presenting a range of values that we’re fairly certain contains the real population value, we are able to gauge how likely it is to get the same value that we would see in the whole population.
+Confidence Intervals: this concept helps make valid design decisions based on quantitative user research data.
+Entire users are the entire population; we then take a sample, or study participants, and find the sample value.
+For example, this can take 4 minutes to complete a user task.
+We took the sample because we couldn’t test the whole population.
+By presenting a range of values we’re pretty certain contain the actual population value, we can gauge how likely it is to get the same value we would see in the population.
 (NNGroup)

 Content Management System (CMS): A computer application that supports and organizes digital content using a simple and user-friendly interface.
 WordPress is an example of a CMS.

-Content: Any text, image, video, audio, app, or other material published on the Internet for audience consumption.
+Content: Any text, image, video, audio, app, or other material published online for audience consumption.

 Continual Improvement: often synonymous with continuous improvement, Wikipedia describes this as an ongoing effort to improve products, services, or processes.
-These efforts can seek “incremental” improvement over time or “breakthrough” improvement all at once.
-Delivery (customer valued) processes are constantly evaluated and improved in the light of their efficiency, effectiveness, and flexibility.
+These efforts can simultaneously seek “incremental” improvement over time or “breakthrough” improvement.
+Delivery (customer-valued) processes are constantly evaluated and improved in light of their efficiency, effectiveness, and flexibility.

 Conversion Rate: how many visitors take actions that you want?
-Conversion rate measures that as a percentage of people who completed the conversion and divided by the total number of users who visited your website or web page.
+The conversion rate measures the percentage of people who completed the conversion and is divided by the total number of users who visited your website or web page.
 So, you may want people to sign up to your newsletter or subscribe to your blog, or click on a tool you have, all of these are conversations (micro- and macro-conversions).
 If your conversion rate is low, you might need to improve your marketing tactics or you may be targeting the wrong audience.
 Most websites have a goal of a high conversion rate because that’s the ultimate metric of a website that’s performing well.

-Conversion Rate Optimization (CRO): The process of analyzing data and consumer behavior to optimize conversion rates on websites.
+Conversion Rate Optimization (CRO): Analyzing data and consumer behavior to optimize website conversion rates.

-Conversion Tracking: The line of code that allows it to be possible to monitor how many conversions have occurred during any specific time period.
+Conversion Tracking: The line of code that allows it to monitor how many conversions have occurred during any specific period.

 Conversion: A desired action taken by a website visitor, such as making a purchase, registering for an event, subscribing to an e-newsletter, completing a lead generation form, downloading a file, etc.